Annalise Keating: Season 6

 In flash-forwards, Annalise is shown to be dead under unknown circumstances with a funeral being held in her honor.
 In the present, Annalise has to deal with an FBI investigation and ultimately charges of being responsible for the deaths of Sam Keating, Ronald Miller, Asher Millstone, Rebecca Sutter, ADA Emily Sinclair, and Caleb Hapstall.
 With the FBI pressuring the Keating 3 and faced with her own demons, Annalise is left reevaluating her choices in life; ultimately, Annalise is exonerated after an impassioned closing argument in which Annalise confesses the crimes she has committed and opens herself up to the world for the first time.
-Minutes later, Annalise loses both Frank and Bonnie after they are killed in a shootout instigated by Frank when he killed the corrupt governor, who set up Annalise and murdered Nate's father.
+Minutes later, Annalise loses both Frank and Bonnie after they are killed in a shootout instigated by Frank when he killed the corrupt governor who set up Annalise and murdered Nate's father.

-It is subsequently revealed that the flash-forwards to Annalise's funeral take place many years into the future after Annalise has lived a long life alongside Tegan Price.
+It is subsequently revealed that the flash-forwards to Annalise's funeral take place many years into the future after Annalise has lived a long life alongside Eve.
 Amongst those in attendance are Eve, Laurel, Connor, Oliver, and Christopher Castillo, Wes and Laurel's son.
 After Annalise's funeral, Christopher, who was mentored by Annalise throughout his life, becomes the professor of her old law class which he names How to Get Away With Murder in Annalise's honor.
-As Christopher starts his first class, he sees Annalise smiling at him for a moment amongst the students before she vanishes.
+As Christopher starts his first class, he sees Annalise smiling at him for a brief moment amongst the students before she vanishes.

 Reception

-For her performance as Keating, Viola Davis won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2015.
-The role also won her two SAG Awards for Outstanding Performance by a Female Actor in a Drama Series, and one NAACP Image Award for Outstanding Actress in a Drama Series, as well as two Golden Globe nominations for Best Actress.
+Cultural Impact

+Annalise Keating has been recognized as a groundbreaking character in television history, noted for her complexity and her role in advancing representation of underrepresented groups in media.
+As a high-profile African-American criminal defense attorney and law professor, her portrayal marked a significant moment for diversity and inclusion on mainstream television.
+Viola Davis’ performance earned widespread acclaim and led her to become the first African-American woman to win the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2015.

+The character’s bisexuality contributed to broader LGBTQ+ representation in television, depicting relationships with both men and women in a nuanced manner.
+Her romantic history, including her relationship with Eve Rothlo (portrayed by Famke Janssen), was integrated into the narrative without reducing her character to her sexuality, reflecting evolving standards of inclusivity in television storytelling.

+Annalise also redefined portrayals of legal professionals in popular culture by presenting a blend of professional competence and personal vulnerability.
+Her experiences with trauma, addiction, and moral ambiguity offered a multidimensional character who challenged traditional depictions of strength and leadership.

+The character has additionally been interpreted as a feminist figure, representing a resilient woman navigating systemic barriers and personal adversities.
+Annalise’s ability to command authority and excel within male-dominated environments has been cited as an empowering portrayal for viewers.